An award-winning, spellbinding novel about art and humanity

-Review in English
+Press quotes in English

 “Alma! is beautifully written, full of absolutely exquisite sentences and language that invariably creates new associations and paints pictures.
 It shows, in various different ways, what life is like today, what it is like to be a woman, what it is like to be a person and what kind of world we live in.
 Alma! has something completely unique that captured me and drew me in.
 I think it has to do with the writer’s exceptionally strong voice”. – Author Antti Tuomainen, head of the jury for The Torch-bearer Award